Xydez/bittorrent-rs/README.md

 * [Inofficial BitTorrent specification](https://wiki.theory.org/index.php/BitTorrentSpecification)

 ## todo
-* (WIP) Add parallel requests (Increases download speed tremendously)
-* (WIP) Store piece status as an enum instead of a bitfield, update the enum's state when downloading
-  * Needs `as_bitfield()` method later if we want to support seeding
+* Use Weak ref instead of Arc in the peer threads to shut down correctly.
 * Use two threads and a channel for receiving pieces instead of crashing if we receive a message we didn't expect.
 Also clean up code.
 * See https://blog.jse.li/posts/torrent/
 * See https://en.wikipedia.org/wiki/Torrent_file